 Drafting Note: The timeframe for notifying the insured of a cancellation or rescission is bracketed because states may have different timeframes for such notices.

-Drafting Note: Subsection H does not include a potential maximum length of coverage for short-term, limited-duration insurance.
+Drafting Note: States should carefully examine their health insurance markets to determine the appropriate maximum term and duration for such plans and whether additional definitions or standards may be needed.
 Some states have prohibited the sale of such products, while others have set the maximum duration of coverage at less than 12 months, such as establishing a three-month maximum.
-In addition, some states provide that such coverage may not be renewed or extended beyond the established term, or have otherwise limited total duration, while other states have no such provisions regarding renewal or extension.
+Subsection H does not include a potential maximum length of coverage for successive, separately purchased short-term, limited-duration insurance.
+Some states provide that such coverage may not be renewed or extended beyond the established term, or have otherwise limited total duration, while other states have no such provisions regarding renewal or extension.

 Section 9.
 Required Disclosure Provisions